Sex as We Age

 Sex doesn’t stop at 50 (or 60, or 80 for that matter).
 But the recognition that older adults are sexual beings often does.

 A survey of adults ages 57 to 85 in the U.S. found that the majority of older adults were involved in intimate relationships and considered sexuality to be an important part of life.
-While the study revealed that sexual activity does decline with age, it also showed that a large number of men and women engage in vaginal and oral sex, as well as masturbation well into their 60s, 70s and 80s.
+While the study revealed that sexual activity does decline with age, it also showed that a large number of people have vaginal and oral sex, as well as masturbate, well into their 60s, 70s and 80s.

 - Shorter orgasm

 - Less estrogen can lead to vaginal dryness, which may make intercourse uncomfortable or painful.

 - Can be less easily aroused, and may be less sensitive to touching and stroking, which can result in decreased interest in sex.